 Yassine, F. (2018, October 19).
 Retrieved April 2, 2020, from https://medium.com/themes-of-money-and-wealth-in-the-great-gatsby-and/money-and-wealth-are-central-themes-in-the-great-gatsby-and-the-rich-boy-by-f-scott-fitzgerald-9f143d1555be

+YOU NEED TO FIND THREE ACADEMIC SOURCES; THE SOURCES YOU HAVE LISTED ARE NOT ACCEPTABLE, THEY ARE FROM BLOGS AND/OR MAGAZINES